ltfschoen/MUDTemplate/README.md

 * How to resolve CORS error `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://127.0.0.1:8545/.
 (Reason: CORS request did not succeed).
 Status code: (null)`
   * Refer to solution here of running with `export ANVIL_IP_ADDR=0.0.0.0 && pnpm run dev` https://github.com/vitejs/vite/discussions/13240#discussioncomment-5934467
-  * Note that in the latest MUD v2 updates where they use `concurrently` instead of `run-pty` you will get CORS errors until the codegen phase is complete in the terminal logs, so keep refreshing the page until those errors disappear and the page loads
+  * Note that in the latest MUD v2 updates where they use `concurrently` instead of `run-pty` you would get CORS errors but we use `wait-port` so it only loads the DApp when port 8545 is ready.

 * How to configure CORS
   * The CORS configuration may include adding `"proxy": "http://<HOST>:<PORT>",` in a package.json file and updating <your-project>/packages/client/vite.config.ts with a `cors` configuration with keys and values like the below example and replacing <PORT> with an actual port.
 The below example is not intended to actually work.
 Refer to Vite.js configuration documentation for more information https://vitejs.dev/config/server-options.html#server-cors, and also https://github.com/http-party/node-http-proxy#options